How to start a business in Hong Kong – company formation, banking, accountancy & audits

 Although Hong Kong has had a reputation of an offshore destination, the regulations are now quite strict.
 Every company has to provide accounts and audit those accounts on an annual basis.
 Even if you are not trading in Hong Kong but for instance in mainland China, you still have to provide accounts and pay taxes.

-And what about banking facilities?
+What about banking facilities?

 Hong Kong has always been an important international centre for the banking community and most major financial institutions have a presence in Hong Kong.
 Local banks are also capable of competing strongly and effectively to provide facilities for foreign investors, but opening a bank account requires specialist advice which we can provide thanks to our Hong Kong banking contacts.It is also now compulsory to speak English and provide a business plan in order to do the banking introduction.
-A meeting face-to-face is also mandatory.

 For more information on how to open a bank account in Hong Kong or for any further issues regarding company incorporation in Hong Kong, including tax advice, accountants, serviced offices, please contact us on 0033 (0)1 53 57 49 10 or email us from our contact page and we’ll be happy to help.